expectedparrot/edsl/docs/surveys.rst

 When an agent is taking a survey, they can be prompted to "remember" answers to previous questions.
 This can be done in several ways:

-**Full memory:**
+Full memory
+^^^^^^^^^^^
-The method `set_full_memory_mode()` gives the agent all of the prior questions and answers at each new question in the survey, i.e., question 1 is included in the memory when answering question 2, question 1 and 2 are included in the memory when answering question 3, etc.
+The method `set_full_memory_mode()` gives the agent all of the prior questions and answers at each new question in the survey, i.e., the first question and answer are included in the memory when answering the second question, both the first and second questions and answers are included in the memory when answering the third question, and so on.
-It is called on the survey object:
+The method is called on the survey object:

 .. code-block:: python